-24.Make the aux axis (top X or right Y) in different units.
+17.Set different units for auxiliary axes (top X axis or right Y axis).

-This is illustrated with one example where the main x-axis is Wavelength in μ m and the top x-axis is changed to show the wavenumber (=1/wavelength) in cm-1.
-The logic is a bit complicated so the exmaple is split into steps.
+This is illustrated with one example where the main x-axis is a wavelength measured in μ m and the top x-axis is changed to show the wavenumber (1/wavelength) in cm-1.
+The logic is a bit complicated so the example is split into steps.